teeblaque/lawpvaillion/README.md

 Clone the project

-Download docker and install on your machine
+Download docker and install on your machine, then start

 ## Step 1
 Open a new instance of the terminal, navigate to the root directory of the project and execute the following command to bring all the containers up.

-$ docker-compose up -d
+$ docker-compose up -d --build nginx mysql

+## SET UP DATABASE
+1. docker-compose up -d --build nginx phpmyadmin
+2. Navigate to phpmyadmin with localhost:8081 and create your database (lawpvaillion in my case) with these credentials:

+Hostname: mysql
+Username: root
+Password: root

 ## Step 2
 When all containers are up and running, enter the app container by executing the following command.